cgross/generator-cg-angular/README.md

 Release History
 -------------

+* 7/08/2013 - V1.0.2 - Added utf8 charset to index.html.
+Fix for "EMFile, too many open files" on `grunt watch` by no longer watching the `lib` folder.
 * 6/20/2013 - v1.0.1 - Fixed a ton of known issues.
 Replaced `grunt-regarde` with `grunt-contrib-watch`.
 Fixed and tweaked the unit test specs and `grunt test`.
 Fixed issues with the build.
 Generator is now ready for real use.
 * 6/18/2013 - v1.0.0 - Initial release of template as Yeoman generator.